oneillkza/R_Workshops/Lecture_1_intro.md

 ## Data Frames

 Data frames are special objects in R for storing mixed data.
 You can think of them as something like a sheet in Excel.
-We're going to load in one of R's default data sets, a series of esophogal cancer vs smoking data.
+We're going to load in one of R's default data sets, a series of esophageal cancer vs smoking data.
 We'll use the `head()` function to just view the first few rows.

 ```r